If you're searching for a straightforward, hassle-free guide to buying a car in Canada, your life just got a lot easier.

 Another thing you need to think about is the "life logistics" of your car.
 What we mean is, will it accommodate all your daily lifestyle needs?
-It could be the smallest of issues that reveal themselves after purchase, and it'll bug you for years because you can't change it.
+It could be the smallest of issues that reveal themselves after purchase, and they'll bug you for years because you can't change them.

-A good example is a car might not fit well into the area where you intend to keep it.
-Maybe you're a golfer, and your bag won't fit into the trunk properly.
+A good example is a car might not fit comfortably into the area where you intend to keep it.
+Or maybe you're a golfer, and your bag won't fit into the trunk properly.
 These little annoyances can go a long way over the years to even making you regret your choice of car.

 Other quick tips include: